thegworld/gtx-browser/tools/vim/UltiSnips.md

 [UltiSnips](https://vimawesome.com/plugin/ultisnips) is one of snippet systems for vim.
-Below are some UltiSnips snippets that other Chromium developers will hopefully find useful.
+Below are some UltiSnips snippets that other GTx Browser developers will hopefully find useful.

 ## Demos